ArduPilot/ardupilot_wiki/common/source/docs/common-rpm.rst

     PD13 TIM4_CH2 TIM4 PWM(5) GPIO(54)

 Here, pin 54 corresponds to AUX port 5.
-Therefore, 54 must be entered into the parameter RPM_PIN if using AUX 5 for the RPM sensor.
+Therefore, 54 must be entered into the parameter :ref:`RPM_PIN<RPM_PIN>` if using AUX 5 for the RPM sensor.

-The parameter RPM_SCALING will correspond to the number magnets used.
+The parameter :ref:`RPM_SCALING<RPM_SCALING>` will correspond to the number magnets used.
 Most commonly only one magnet is used and this parameter is set to 1.
 Some installations use
 2 magnets, 180 degrees out of phase.
 In this case this parameter should be set to 0.5.

-The parameter RPM_TYPE should be set to 2 when using the AUX pins on Pixhawk type boards.
+The parameter :ref:`RPM_TYPE<RPM_TYPE>` should be set to 2 when using the AUX pins on Pixhawk type boards.
 It should be set to 1 in all other instances.

-Initially, it is recommended to leave the parameters RPM_MIN, RPM_MAX, and RPM_MIN_QUAL as their defaults.
+Initially, it is recommended to leave the parameters :ref:`RPM_MIN<RPM_MIN>` , :ref:`RPM_MAX<RPM_MAX>` , and :ref:`RPM_MIN_QUAL<RPM_MIN_QUAL>` as their defaults.
 If an RPM signal exceeds any of these limits then the value reported in the ground station and the logs is zero.
 Therefore, only adjust these values once you have confirmed that your RPM sensor is working as expected, otherwise it can make it more difficult to debug if nothing is getting reported.